La La Anthony Rocks A Sexy Skintight Bodysuit Emphasizing Her Enviable Booty

 The sassy brunette, who told her admirers not to “blend in,” rocked a skintight garment that hugged her curvaceous body from its neck to its ankles.
 On Saturday, she turned into a really colorful character who wore an ensemble that seemed to be directly applied to her body — including her impressive booty — without the benefit of actual fabric.

-Although her sartorial choice was wild with color, her pick of any particular garment is noticed even when she dons basic black for an outing.
+Although her sartorial choice was wild with color, her pick of any particular garment gets noticed, even when she dons basic black for an outing.
 Perhaps that is because this trendsetter knows just what to wear and when.

 Her straight black hair was parted in the middle and pulled back behind her ears and into a long ponytail punctuated by strategically placed bands to separate one section of her locks from another.
 As her only choice of jewelry, La La’s ears were adorned with large, hoop earrings that featured a series of little gold balls.